 Consumer Financial Protection Bureau (CFPB): The Consumer Financial Protection Bureau is an agency of the United States government responsible for consumer protection in the financial sector.

 Default: Default is a failure to fulfill an obligation.
-Although a reverse mortgage does not require monthly mortgage payments, it does require that the borrower maintain the home and pay property taxes and homeowners insurance and otherwise comply with loan terms.
+Although a reverse mortgage does not require monthly mortgage payments, it does require that the borrower maintain the home, pay property taxes and homeowners insurance, continue to occupy the home as their primary residence, and otherwise comply with loan terms.
 Failure to do so is a violation or default of contract terms.
 If steps aren’t taken to remedy the default, the lender may start foreclosure proceedings.

 Expected Interest Rate (EIR): The Expected Interest Rate is what the lender estimates the average rate will be over the life of the reverse mortgage.
 The EIR is used to determine how much money a reverse mortgage borrower may qualify for based on the value of the home and age of the youngest borrower.
 The EIR does not determine the amount of interest that accrues on the loan balance.
 The initial interest rate performs that function (see IIR).

 Federal Housing Administration: The Federal Housing Administration (FHA) provides mortgage insurance on loans made by FHA-approved lenders.
 Thus, as an FHA-approved lender, AAG can make FHA-approved reverse mortgage loans.